MinSiThu/Mpox-Myanmar/README.md

 **Mpox-Myanmar** is a dataset about Mpox(MonkeyPox virus) in Burmese Language.

-Mpox(MonkeyPox) is becoming world wide alert virus.
-Thus, the information dataset about mpox is to be built for building applications for knowledge and educating the public audience about mpox.
+Mpox(MonkeyPox) is becoming a wide alert virus.
+Thus, the information dataset about mpox will be built to build applications for knowledge and educate the public about mpox.

 The dataset is gathered from the following web pages.